viktor-ivanov-ew/the-wheel-game/README.md

 Run `npm run lint` to check the lint for all workspace.

-Run `npm run lint:all` to check the lint for all applications, libs.

-Run `npm run lint:all:fix` to fix the lint errors.

 ## ENVIRONMENT VARIABLES LIST

 1. `NX_API_KEY` - firebase api key